tdiprima/python-code-inspector/README.md

 # smart-code-optimizer

-An AI-powered Python code refactoring and optimization assistant that analyzes codebases, identifies inefficiencies, and suggests improvements.
+An Python code refactoring and optimization assistant that analyzes codebases, identifies inefficiencies, and suggests improvements.

 ## Features